 Therapeutic Approach

-In psychodynamic therapy, the therapeutic process offers the potential for symptom relief as well as an exploration of what brings meaning and nourishment to an individual’s life.
-Consistent, regular sessions are an important aspect of psychodynamic therapy as they allow for the development of a therapeutic frame from which patients can begin to delve more deeply into their internal world and relational patterns.
+In psychodynamic therapy, the therapeutic process offers the potential for symptom relief as well as an exploration of how to live an authentic, meaningful and well nourished life.
+Consistent, regular sessions are an important aspect of psychodynamic therapy as they allow for the development of a therapeutic frame from which patients can begin to delve more deeply into their internal world.
+Through this framework, presenting symptoms are seen as signs of complex emotional and relational experiences that the therapeutic process seeks to understand.